geodynamics/pylith/docs/intro/preface.md

 - Aagaard, B., M. Knepley, C. Williams (2023a), *PyLith v4.0.0.* Davis, CA: Computational Infrastructure of Geodynamics.
 DOI: 10.5281/zenodo.10359667.

 - Aagaard, B., M. Knepley, C. Williams (2023b), *PyLith Manual, Version 4.0.0.* Davis, CA: Computational Infrastructure of Geodynamics. https://pylith.readthedocs.io/en/v4.0.0

+## Publishing Models

+Open research statements are now a common requirement when publishing research.
+These support reuse, validation, and citation and often take the form of *Data availability*, *Data access*, *Code availability*, *Open Research*, and *Software* availability statements.
+We recommend depositing input files that allow your published research to be reproduced and output model data in support of your research outcomes and figures.
+In addition, consider depositing model files that may be reused by others.

+Remember to cite software and data in your text as well as in your *Data availability* or similar statement.

+Files should be deposited in an approved repository.

+Additional information on [*Publishing*](https://geodynamics.org/software/software-bp/software-publishing) and repositories are available on the CIG website.

+### Files

+Common input files include `.cfg`, , `.spatialdb`, and mesh files `.exo`, `.msh`, or `mesh`.
+Common output files include the solution fields and state variables as `.h5`, `.xmf`, `vtk`, and `vtu`..

+### Example Statement

+The configuration files, parameters of the simulation, and solution field for the models in this study are available at DOI (Authors X, Y, Z) under CC BY-NC-SA 4.0.

+PyLith version 4.0.0 (Aagaard et al., 2013; Aagaard et al., 2023a; Aagaard et al., 2023b) used in these models is freely available under the MIT license for download through its software landing page https://geodynamics.org/resources/pylith or Zenodo (10.5281/zenodo.10359667).
+The project is being actively developed on GitHub and can be accessed via https://github.com/geodynamics/pylith.

 ## Support